Jean-OIKONOMOU/justMovies/README.md

 I want to make a JAMstack app which enables me, and other too eventually, to create posts about our favorite movies.
 So, a CRUD app for movies basically.
 Not very original... or is it?

+Also, this is my first time using `Next.js`.
+It seems really promising :)

 ## Getting Started

 First, run the development server: